Genealogy & Local History

 Central Wisconsin Digitization Project - Includes photos of the Lincoln and Marathon County railroads, schools, libraries.
 T. B. Scott Library was a major contributor to this project.

 Wisconsin Blue Books online - Published annually from 1879-1883 and then biennially since 1885 to the present day, the State of Wisconsin Blue Book is the primary one-volume reference source about the state, documenting the organization of the state’s three branches of government (legislative, executive, and judicial).
 Covers 1879 to current (the library also has print copies of the Wisconsin Blue Book).

 Wisconsin Magazine of History Archives - Search, read and print past issues of the Wisconsin Magazine of History!
-More than 2,000 feature articles totaling over 30,000 pages, exactly as they originally appeared, will be available here shortly.
-About a third of them are online now.
-Volumes 1-35 are available now (over 13,000 pages issued 1917-1952).
-All back issues will be accessible later this year.
-Your search results will vary day to day as we add more issues and improve performance in coming months.
 This free online access to the Wisconsin Magazine of History is made possible by a generous grant from the Schoenleber Foundation of Milwaukee.